 The Scrum Master will draw on the board or on kraft paper on the wall, 3 separate columns.
 At the top of each column, we can put the printed papers of houses from left to right: a straw house, a wooden house and a brick house.

-Here are the different steps to follow to complete this new retrospective.
+Here are the different steps to follow to complete the three little pigs retrospective.